Christian Anderson Jr.: College career

+Professional career

+On June 23, 2026, Anderson was selected with the 18th overall pick by the Charlotte Hornets in 2026 NBA Draft.

 National team career

 Anderson represented the Germany U16 national team at the 2022 European Youth Summer Olympic Festival in Slovakia, leading his team in scoring and winning a bronze medal.
 Later that summer, he helped the team win the gold medal at the 2022 FIBA U16 European Championship Division B in Bulgaria.
 Anderson averaged 16.5 points, 2.8 assists, and 2.1 rebounds per game on 57.1 percent shooting, earning tournament MVP honors.

 Anderson helped the Germany U18 national team win the bronze medal at the 2023 FIBA U18 European Championship in Serbia after averaging 14 points per game.
 The next year, he helped Germany to a gold-medal finish at the 2024 FIBA U18 EuroBasket in Finland – their first-ever gold medal at the event.
 Anderson averaged 20.3 points, five assists, and 2.3 rebounds per game, earning all-tournament honors.
 In the championship game, he recorded 31 points, five assists, and four rebounds in a 93–83 win over defending champions Serbia.

 In July 2025, Anderson helped lead the Germany U19 national team to a silver medal finish at the 2025 FIBA U19 World Cup.
 He averaged 17.3 points, 4.9 rebounds, and 6.6 assists during the competition, while also earning a spot on the tournament's All-Star Five.
 Later in the month, Anderson was called up to the senior Germany national team for the first time.
 He was named to the preliminary roster for the EuroBasket 2025.